 A group of 4-8 people from your church may like to volunteer a couple of times per year* to prepare and serve meals to people attending the WestCare Centre at Sunday lunchtime.

 Volunteers arrive at 10 am and finish around 1 pm, and work under the direction of a Baptist Care SA staff member.
-Volunteers must be 14 years or older.
-For those aged 14-18 years old, they must be accompanied by a parent or guardian at all times.
+Volunteers must be 12 years or older.
+However, to volunteer in the kitchen itself, volunteers must be 15 years or older.
+For those aged 12-18 years old, they must be accompanied by a parent or guardian at all times.
 This is a great opportunity to show God’s love in action and to learn more about issues surrounding homelessness.

 Alternatively, you may like to apply to be a Volunteer Pastoral Care Assistant, where you volunteer on a weekly basis (from 10 am to 1 pm, Monday to Friday) at the WestCare Centre, to listen to and journey alongside people who attend the Centre.